Isatuximab: History

 It was granted orphan drug designation for multiple myeloma by the European Medicines Agency (EMA) in April 2014, and by the U.S. Food and Drug Administration (FDA) in December 2016.

 Researchers started a Phase I study with isatuximab in combination with pomalidomide and dexamethasone for the treatment of patients with multiple myeloma (MM).
 The results during the Phase I trial showed that 26 out of the 45 patients discontinued the treatment due to progression of the disease.
 The patients had already been heavily pretreated.
 The latter lead to a manageable safety profile where the dose of isatuximab in combination with pomalidomide and dexamethasone would be capped to the maximum of 10 mg/kg weekly every two weeks for future studies.

 Based on the remarkable findings during the Phase I trial, a Phase II trial was launched where researchers investigated isatuximab as a single agent in patients with MM.
 The heavily pretreated patients reacted well to the single administration of isatuximab during Phase II of the trial.

-A Phase III combination trial for plasma cell myeloma is comparing pomalidomide and dexamethasone with and without isatuximab is in progress with an estimated completion date of 2021.
+A Phase III combination trial for plasma cell myeloma is comparing pomalidomide and dexamethasone with and without isatuximab is in progress with a completion date of 2021.

 Additionally, two Phase III trials were added in 2017.
 The first trial highlights whether there is an added value in the combination of isatuximab with bortezomib, lenalidomide and dexamethasone.
 The latter will be tested in patients with newly diagnosed MM who are not qualified for a transplant (IMROZ trial).
 The second trial evaluates the combinations of isatuximab with carfilzomib and dexamethasone compared to carfilzomib with dexamethasone.
 The second trial was designed for patients who were previously treated with one to three prior lines (IKEMA).
 There is currently no treatment for MM, however promising improvements have been made and the study is still ongoing.

 In March 2020, it was approved for medical use in the United States.

 The U.S. Food and Drug Administration (FDA) approved isatuximab-irfc in March 2020, based on evidence from a clinical trial (NCT02990338) of 307 subjects with previously treated multiple myeloma.
 The trial was conducted at 102 sites in Europe, North America, Asia, Australia and New Zealand.

 The trial evaluated the efficacy and side effects of isatuximab-irfc in subjects with previously treated multiple myeloma.
 Subjects were randomly assigned to receive either isatuximab-irfc (in combination with pomalidomide and low-dose dexamethasone) or active comparator (pomalidomide and low-dose dexamethasone).
 Treatment was administered in both groups in 28-day cycles until disease progression or unacceptable toxicity.
 Both subjects and health care providers knew which treatment was given.
 The trial measured the time patients lived without the cancer growing (progression-free survival or PFS).

 It was approved for medical use in the European Union in May 2020.